Arxivar/PluginGenerator/README.md

 - once you have done the developement of your plugin, you have to copy the compiled plugin folder  _YourARXivarPortalPath\Script\plugins\yourPluginName_ in order to use it.

+## Plugin Link Workflow V2

+To create Plugin Link Workflow V2 you have to follow the required question from the generator.

+You can choose between 2 types of configurations: Advanced or not.
+In the Advanced one you can also manage the front end, both Javascript and Typescript.

+Click [here](https://github.com/Arxivar/SamplePlugins/tree/dev/PluginLinkWorkflowV2/README.md) in order to see how to install and configure your plugin link.

 ## Documentation